Biography of Julie Payette

 Organizations: Member of the Ordre des ingénieurs du Québec and the International Academy of Astronautics.
 Member of the Board of Canada's "Own The Podium" Olympic High Performance Program, Canadian Olympic Committee, Robotique FIRST Québec, Montreal Science Centre Foundation, McGill Engineering Faculty, Art and Health Advisory Committee of the Montreal Museum of Fine Arts, Montreal Bach Festival and Drug Free Kids Canada.
 Director of the National Bank of Canada and of Développement Aéroport Saint-Hubert de Longueuil.
 Former Governor-in-Council for the Natural Sciences and Engineering Research Council of Canada (NSERC) and former member of the board of Queen's University, Collège des administrateurs de sociétés de l’Université Laval, and Lester B. Pearson United World College of the Pacific.
 Member of Les amies d'affaires.

-Special Honours: Received one of six Canadian scholarships to attend the Atlantic College in Wales (1980).
+Special honours: Received one of six Canadian scholarships to attend the Atlantic College in Wales (1980).
 Greville Smith Scholarship (1982-1986), highest undergraduate award at McGill University.
 McGill University Faculty Scholar (1983-1986).
 NSERC post-graduate Scholarship (1988-1990).
 Massey College Fellowship (1988-1990).
 Distinction for exceptional achievement by a young engineer (1994) from the Canadian Council of Professional Engineers.
 NASA Space Flight Medal (1999 and 2009).
 Knight of the Ordre de la Pléiade de la Francophonie (2001).
 Knight of the Ordre national du Québec (2002).
 University of Ottawa Distinguished Canadian Leadership Award (2009).
 Carried the Olympic flag in the opening ceremonies of the 2010 Olympic Winter Games in Vancouver, British Columbia.
 Engineers Canada Gold Medal (2010), highest recognition of the Canadian Council of Professional Engineers.
 Inducted into the Canadian Aviation Hall of Fame (2010).
 NASA Exceptional Service Medal (2010).
 Julie Payette Public School in Whitby, Ontario (opened in 2011).
 Queen Elizabeth II Diamond Jubilee Medal (2012).
 Grands Montréalais, Ordre de Montréal (2013).
 Knight of the Tastevin (Clos de Vougeot) (2015).
 Because Mothers Matter Awards – Rideau Hall (2016).
 Commander of the Ordre de Montréal (2016).
 Companion of the Order of Canada (2017).

 Experience: Before joining the space program, Ms. Payette conducted research in computer systems, natural language processing and automatic speech recognition.
 She worked as a system engineer with IBM Canada (1986-1988); research assistant at the University of Toronto (1988-1990); visiting scientist at the IBM Research Laboratory, in Zurich, Switzerland (1991); and research engineer with BNR/Northern in Montreal (1992).